-From a nutrient standpoint, Texas’ beaches boast ideal sand composition because two major sources readily provide new sediment and nutrients to its coastline: the Mississippi River and in-state rivers.
+From a nutrient standpoint, Texas’ beaches boast ideal sand composition because two sources readily provide new sediment and nutrients to its coastline: the Mississippi River and in-state rivers.
 The World Ocean Review, an international publication of oceanographic science reports, states that the Mississippi River empties vast amounts of sediments and nutrients into the Gulf of Mexico and wind carries the content westward along the shoreline.
 In addition to the silt from the Mississippi, according to the American Geological Society, Texas has different primary in-state rivers that deliver a “distinct suite of heavy minerals” to the coast.
-These diverse sources of sediment are what make Texas sand a very rich soil with nutrients easily accessed by the coastal plants’ roots.
+These diverse sediment sources are what make Texas sand a very rich soil with nutrients easily accessed by the coastal plants’ roots.

 Where Does White Sand Come From?

 The generally-accepted theory is that the quartz, located on the gulf coast, arrived there through extensive erosion of the rock formations from the Appalachian Mountains.
 Rivers carried inland sediments into the Atlantic Ocean and the Gulf of Mexico.
-However, over time, the large rivers shifted cutting off the supply of new sand to a large section of the Gulf Coast.
-The continual churning motion of the tide and chemical reactions in the water eroded away all of the weaker minerals and only crystal quartz remained on these beaches.
-In an interview in 2017, Stephen Leatherman a geologist and coastal scientist, explains that Florida’s beaches reached an “ecological equilibrium” when the quartz weathered down to its “terminal size” and became “trapped by the action of the waves.”
+However, over time, the large rivers shifted, cutting off the supply of new sand to a large section of the Gulf Coast.
+The continual churning motion of the tide and chemical reactions in the water eroded all of the weaker minerals and only crystal quartz remained on these beaches.
+In an interview in 2017, Stephen Leatherman a geologist and coastal scientist, explained that Florida’s beaches reached an “ecological equilibrium” when the quartz weathered down to its “terminal size” and became “trapped by the action of the waves.”
 The crystal quartz gives the sand a white color and sugar-like consistency.
 In combination with the sunlight, the sand reflects through the water giving waves the beautiful emerald color for which the quartz-comprised beaches are known.

 How Does Beach Raking Impact Sea Oats?

 While these pristine beaches are incredibly relaxing to look at, their composition makes it difficult for plants to grow.
-One of Mother Nature’s methods of fertilizing coastal plants is through routinely depositing seaweed on the coast.
+One of Mother Nature’s methods of fertilizing coastal plants is by routinely depositing seaweed on the coast.
 According to a dune management guide put out by the Department of Environmental Resources Management of Palm Beach County, seaweed “creates a nutrient-rich organic layer” that feeds the animals and plants that live on the shore.
-However, in order to both prevent the unpleasant aroma of decomposing seaweed and return the beaches to their pristine condition, humans routinely remove the deposited seaweed before it has a chance to decay.
-This process is called beach raking and is part of why fertilization of the sea oats becomes a vital part of maintaining healthy sand dunes.
+However, to both prevent the unpleasant aroma of decomposing seaweed and return the beaches to their pristine condition, humans routinely remove the deposited seaweed before it has a chance to decay.
+This process is called beach raking and is part of why the fertilization of the sea oats becomes a vital part of maintaining healthy dunes.

 When Should You Fertilize Sea Oats?

 When growing in nutrient-poor conditions, two other situations contribute to the sea oats’ need for fertilization—the initial planting and the process of dethatching.
 Both circumstances are stressful to sea oats as both instances see plants with shallow root systems.
 Dethatching is the process by which thatch is removed from the base of the plants.
-Thatch is an accumulation of dead/spent organic material which is detrimental to sea oats because it holds moisture at the surface of the sand.
+Thatch is an accumulation of dead/spent organic material, which is detrimental to sea oats because it holds moisture at the surface of the sand.
 This causes the plant to develop a shallow root system that will not adequately anchor the plant to the dune.
 It may also cause the plant to rot as the thatch layer encourages an environment prone to disease development.

 Once the thatch is removed, water availability is no longer shallow, and the plant’s root system needs to be encouraged to grow deeper in the soil in search of a new water source.
-Slow-release fertilizer provides the nutrients necessary for the plant to develop a strong network of webbed roots to find water and to anchor the sand dunes in place.
-This specific fertilizer helps the plant achieve this growth by delivering small amounts of nutrients in the soil over a long period of time.
-A publication on dune restoration by North Carolina State University warns against excess fertilization stating that it may “damage the development” of the plants and “increase the occurrence of plant diseases.”
+Slow-release fertilizer provides the nutrients necessary for the plant to develop a strong network of webbed roots to find water and to anchor the dunes in place.
+This specific fertilizer helps the plant achieve this growth by delivering small amounts of nutrients in the soil over time.
+A publication on dune restoration by North Carolina State University warns against excess fertilization, stating that it may “damage the development” of the plants and “increase the occurrence of plant diseases.”
 The fertilizer will be best absorbed during the growing season.
 We recommend one application of fertilizer in late Spring and one in late summer/early fall.
 Because of their deep, web-like root system, sea oats are of paramount importance in the building and maintaining of sand dunes.
 For this reason, sea oats are federally protected due to their integral role in dune preservation.

 What Kind of Fertilizer Do Sea Oats Need?